pingidentity/terraform-provider-davinci/docs/resources/flow.md

 - `connection_link` (Block Set) Mappings to connections that this flow depends on.
 Connections should be managed (with the `davinci_connection` resource) or retrieved (with the `davinci_connection` data source) to provide the mappings needed for this configuration block. (see [below for nested schema](#nestedblock--connection_link))
 - `deploy` (Boolean, Deprecated) **Deprecation notice:** This attribute is deprecated and will be removed in a future release.
 Flows are automatically deployed on import.
 A boolean that specifies whether to deploy the flow after import.
 Defaults to `true`.
 - `description` (String) A string that specifies a description of the flow.
 If the field is left undefined, the description from the flow export will be used.
 If this field is left undefined and the flow export does not contain a description, the service will define a description on import.
-- `include_flow_variable_values` (Boolean) A boolean that indicates whether the exported flow contains flow variables and this resource should manage variable values.
-If `true`, then the variable values will be included in Terraform state and also included when updating flow variable configuration.
-If `false`, the variable values will not be included in Terraform state, and any updates to flow variables will clear the current variable value.
-Defaults to `true`.  .

-!> If `include_flow_variable_values` is set to `false`, if updates are made to flow variables, these will clear any previously defined values for the updated flow variable.
-The flow must be designed to be resilient to flow variable values becoming undefined.
-Consider using company variables for values that should be made persistent.
 - `name` (String) A string that identifies the flow name after import.
 If the field is left blank, a flow name will be derived by the service from the name in the import JSON (the `flow_json` parameter).
 - `subflow_link` (Block Set) Child flows of this resource, where the `flow_json` contains reference to subflows.
 If the `flow_json` contains subflows, this one `subflow_link` block is required per contained subflow. (see [below for nested schema](#nestedblock--subflow_link))